Advice levels

 More information:

-If you're an Australian-Egyptian dual national, you'll be treated as an Egyptian by local authorities, even if you travel on an Australian passport.
+If you're an Australian-Egyptian dual national, local authorities will treat you as an Egyptian, even if you travel on an Australian passport.

-This limits the consular services we can give if you're arrested or detained.
+This limits our consular services if you're arrested or detained.

 Dual nationals living in Egypt for long periods need proof of Egyptian citizenship, such as a national identification card.

-Male dual nationals who haven't done military service usually don't need to enlist.
-But they must get an exemption certificate before they can leave Egypt.
-Get one from the nearest Egyptian embassy or consulate or through the Ministry of Defence Draft Office.
+Male dual nationals who haven't completed military service usually don't need to enlist.
+However, they must get an exemption certificate before they can leave Egypt.
+Get one from the nearest Egyptian embassy, consulate, or Ministry of Defence Draft Office.

 More information:

-The Islamic holiday month of Ramadan is observed in Egypt.
+The Islamic holy month of Ramadan is observed in Egypt.
 Respect religious and cultural customs and laws during this time.

 Avoid eating, drinking or smoking in public or in front of people who are fasting.